Mushtak-Rangrej/Movie-Recommender-System/README.md

 Copy
 Edit
 pip install -r requirements.txt

-You can create requirements.txt with:
+You can create requirements.txt with: bash

-bash
 Copy
 Edit
 pip freeze > requirements.txt

 Run the app

-bash
-Copy
-Edit
 streamlit run app.py

 ⚙️ How It Works
 Loads a precomputed similarity matrix using cosine similarity based on textual features like genres, keywords, cast, etc.